|

 along with the data in the form of a data strobe signal (DQS) with

-which provides phase-aligned divide by 1, 2, and 4 clock outputs,
+a TCI deskew PLL, which provides phase-aligned divide by 1, 2, and 4 clock outputs,

 can facilitate generating the system clock signals, data strobes,